What Is a Metal Credit Card?

-Cardholders are often looking for ways to add a touch of personalization and panache to their credit cards.
-Some plastic credit cards can be customized or include a unique design on the face of the card, but metal credit cards take things up a notch in terms of style.
+Cardmembers are often looking for ways to add a touch of personalization and panache to their credit cards.
+Some plastic credit cards can be customized or include a unique design on the face of the card.
+Other cards take things up a notch: they’re made completely of metal.